merwan7/sublime-marko/README.md

 Install [Package Control](https://packagecontrol.io/) and look for the package called `Marko`.

 ####Manual
-You'll need to copy `Marko.tmLanguage` and `Marko.sublime-completions` into your 'Sublime Text/Packages/User' folder (where you store your snippets).
+You'll need to copy `Marko.tmLanguage` and `Marko.sublime-completions` into your `Sublime Text/Packages/User` folder (where you store your snippets).

 ##Props
 - [Marko's Atom language definitions](https://github.com/marko-js/atom-language-marko)